Which soil moisture sensor should you choose?

 METER’s soil moisture sensors have minimal sensitivity to temperature, but if the installation depth is shallow and the location is exposed, temperature effects need to be considered.
 The TEROS 11/12, 5TM, 5TE, and GS3 soil moisture sensors have an onboard thermistor that measures temperature along with soil moisture.
 This eliminates the need for extra temperature sensors at every measurement site.

-Researchers who want to measure bulk electrical conductivity (EC) in addition to water content should choose the TEROS 12, 5TE or GS3.
+Researchers who want to measure bulk electrical conductivity (EC) in addition to water content should choose the TEROS 12 soil moisture sensor, the 5TE soil moisture sensor, or the GS3 soil sensor.
 These sensors enable users to measure the bulk EC response to salts and fertilizers in the soil.
 EC measurements will require good contact between the stainless steel electrodes on the sensor and the soil.

 For soil moisture measurements only, many scientists prefer the TEROS 10.
 It’s easy to install, inexpensive, and reliable—perfect for big projects where sensors are needed in quantity.
 In difficult (hard or rocky) soils, potting soil, and soilless media, we recommend using TEROS series sensors to maintain good soil contact and compensate for air gaps in the soil or substrate.

 All METER soil moisture sensors are plug and play with METER data loggers.
 They also integrate with third-party loggers using SDI-12 protocol.
 Use the ZL6 for easy data collection from remote sites, or you can manually download data.